johnnyfreeman/coseva/README.md

 The first thing, is that Coseva doesn't do anything other than parse a csv, and give you the results; no querying a database, no jumping on one foot, etc. That's left up to you.

 The second thing is the order in which filters are run.
-The parser loops through the csv file, line by line, from top to bottom.
-At each line it runs all <del>row filters first and then all the column filters</del> <ins>filters in the same order they were registered in</ins>.
+The parser loops through the csv file, line by line, from top to bottom, and at each line it runs all filters in the same order they were registered in.

+So if we were to register two filters like this:

+    // trucate text in 1s column
+	$csv->filter(function($row) {
+		unset($row[0]);
+		return $row;
+	});

+	// Capitalize first letter of 1st column
+	$csv->filter(function($col) {
+	    return ucfirst($col);
+	}, 0);

+First, the first column will be deleted from the array, then during execution of the second filter a "PHP Notice: Undefined offset" will be raised because the column no longer exists.

 # Examples